 The Uetz lab is working on proteins, protein function, bioinformatics and reptile taxonomy.
 Some of our recent projects and publications include:

 Microbial interactomics.
 Our group has mapped the interactomes of 5 different microbes, more than any other lab in the world.
-These interactomes continue to provide insights into the molecular organization of unicellular systems and the functions of their proteins:
+These interactomes provide insights into the molecular organization of cells and protein function:

 - Streptococcus pneumoniae / Meta-interactomes.
 Wuchty, S et al. (2017) mSystems 2(3): e00019-17

 - Escherichia coli: Rajagopala, SV et al. (2014) Nature Biotechnology, 32, 285–290

 - Helicobacter pylori: Häuser, R. et al. (2014) Mol Cell Proteomics 13(5):1318-29

 - Saccharomyces cerevisiae: Uetz, P. et al. (2000) Nature 403: 623-627

 Bioinformatics of protein networks.
 We also analyze the networks we have produced experimentally with a variety of bioinformatics methods.
 We strive to understand complex networks but also individual proteins and protein domains (see Protein function … below):

 - Mariano R. et al. (2016) Infection Patterns of Human Viruses and Bacteriophages. mSystems 1 (2): e00030-15.